birabittoh/flounder/README.md

 If you want to host using a server other than Caddy, there's no reason you can't, but it may be more cumbersome to setup the http certs.

+## Administration

+Flounder is designed to be small, easy to host, and easy to administer.
+Signups require manual admin approval.

 ## Development

 Patches are welcome!